the cost of introducing application security, the cost of security at a scale up

 28 March, 2023

 Software security is now a number one risk worldwide.
 It is literally on the US president’s agenda who has recently announced the national cybersecurity strategy.
 Data breaches are regular events.
 Even the most security-aware firms out there are struggling to tackle the application security (AppSec) challenge.
 Let alone the scale-ups with a limited expertise in the domain of software security do not even stand the chance.
 Yet software security is not a rocket science.
 It is a well-defined problem with an overwhelming amount of resources easy to tap into.
-The perennial question that lingers though is how much should I spend on software security.
-In this blog I look into the cost of introducing application security at a scale-up.
+With OWASP SAMM there is also a clearly defined methodology on how to create an improvement roadmap.
+One of the many questions that remains open though is how much should an organization spend on software security.

 Why software companies struggle with software security?

 It is ironic that many of the data breaches in retrospect could have been (easily) prevented by leveraging the body of knowledge within the OWASP community and projects.
 One of the factors in the current realities is that security always gets limited budget, hence limited attention.
 That is all but a surprise.
 Security is rarely used as an essential added value to the software product.
-Companies consider software security a pain rather than an opportunity.
+Organizations often confider software security a pain rather than an opportunity.
 Factors, such as reputation damage as well as regulatory pressures provide a clear motivation to become at least as good as your peers.
 However, the main contributing factor to the software security realities is the inefficient security budget spending.

 The OWASP community provides lots of resources, best practices and tools to help any company build an effective AppSec programme.
 However all of that is overwhelming, especially from a scale-up perspective.
 There is a lot of noise in terms of the most efficient security practices and it is unclear where to start.
 Adding security tooling is the obvious low hanging fruit, but does not always bring the best return on investment.
 In fact, it might even be counterproductive and overwhelm the security teams literally with noise.

-1. Start with OWASP SAMM.
+Start with OWASP SAMM.
 SAMM is a full-blown AppSec management program and it is the table of contents for nearly the complete body of knowledge within the OWASP community.

-2. Educate everyone as the tool with a fool is still a tool (this is not a typo).
+Educate everyone as the tool with a fool is still a tool (this is not a typo).

 1. Introduce a mandatory general software security training track for everyone in your team.
 This training should at least include a training on OWASP Top 10, security design principlesweb application security fundamentals.
 For a full list I refer to one of my earlier blogs.